Thursday 15th July 2021

 Cyber supply chains and third-party service providers have become more prominent and more essential, especially due to the increasing movement of operations online and COVID-19.
 Threat actors and cybercriminals can use the vulnerabilities in suppliers’ systems to gain access to businesses throughout the supply chain, and as a result, potentially affect numerous businesses.
 The UK government has acknowledged this and would like to ensure that supply chain cybersecurity is a key part of its new National Cyber Security Strategy.

 The National Cyber Security Centre (NCSC) offers various types of extensive support to organisations to help assess their suppliers’ security risks.
 Despite this, the UK government wants to understand what more can be executed to support UK firms with their supply chain cybersecurity.
 The proposed framework could require managed service providers to meet the current Cyber Assessment Framework principles.
 The framework also sets out measures that organizations ought to take, including ensuring data is protected in rest and transit as well as training staff and ensuring a positive cybersecurity culture.
-To understand more about how Orpheus Cyber protects against third party supply chain management, click here
+Contact us to understand more about how Orpheus Cyber protects against third party supply chain management.

 Get our latest cyber intelligence insights straight into your inbox every week